 2014 Dr. Elza Tiner

 Schewel Hall: Construction of the 68,000-square-foot facility began in fall 2003 and the facility opened as Centennial Hall in fall 2005, with dedication October 8, 2005.
 The building accommodates the School of Business and Economics, the School of Communication and the Arts (communication studies and performing arts only), modern language resource center, and conference and community outreach facilities.
-In May 2007, the building was renamed Elliot & Rosel Schewel Hall in honor of former Virginia Assembly senator and honorary life overseer Elliot ’00 DHL and associate professor emerita, trustee, and former chair of the Board of Trustees Rosel H. Schewel ’71 MEd, ’83 EdS, ’00 DEd, both of whom have been major supporters of the College for many years.
+In May 2007, the building was renamed Elliot & Rosel Schewel Hall in honor of former Virginia Assembly senator and honorary life overseer Elliot ’00 DHL and associate professor emerita, trustee, and former chair of the Board of Trustees Rosel H. Schewel ’71 MEd, ’83 EdS, ’00 DEd, both of whom have been major supporters of the University for many years.

 Senior Symposium: In the required senior symposium, all University of Lynchburg seniors share a capstone experience in which they confront the great moral issues of history as found in “great books” and as illuminated by guest lecturers.
 Students clarify their ideas through small-group discussions and by writing to express those ideas.
 Two hours of academic credit are awarded for successful completion of this one-semester course.

-Shackelford Hall: Completed in 1963 and named for William Graves Shackelford, dean of the College from 1915 to 1927, under President Hundley; former professor of mathematics and secretary/treasurer of the trustees
+Shackelford Hall: Completed in 1963 and named for William Graves Shackelford, dean of the College from 1915 to 1927, under President Hundley; former professor of mathematics and secretary/treasurer of the trustees.

 Snidow Chapel-Hebb Music Center: Completed in 1966 and dedicated in 1967; chapel named in honor of Clifton L. Snidow Sr., in recognition for years of service in the Christian Church (Disciples of Christ) and as member and chair of the LC Board of Trustees; music center named for Mrs. Rosalie Hebb and Mr. Leon Hebb, benefactors of the College.
 The facility also features the Helen Wood Recital Hall, named in memory of a former music professor at the College.
 Handicap restroom facilities were added in 2011.

-Sommerville Scholar: The Richard Clarke Sommerville Scholar (also correct as the Sommerville Scholar): Established in 1963 by friends and former students of Dr. Sommerville; awarded annually to a rising senior of good character as evidenced by ideals, attitudes, observance of College regulations, and personal behavior; who has an overall quality point average in academic subjects of 3.5 or better; and who has exhibited the qualities so important to Dr. Sommerville–academic achievement, broad intellectual curiosity, and contributions to the University of Lynchburg community.
+Sommerville Scholar: The Richard Clarke Sommerville Scholar (also correct as the Sommerville Scholar): Established in 1963 by friends and former students of Dr. Sommerville; awarded annually to a rising senior of good character as evidenced by ideals, attitudes, observance of University regulations, and personal behavior; who has an overall quality point average in academic subjects of 3.5 or better; and who has exhibited the qualities so important to Dr. Sommerville: academic achievement, broad intellectual curiosity, and contributions to the University of Lynchburg community.
 The award was named in honor of Richard Clarke Sommerville, professor of philosophy and psychology at University of Lynchburg from 1928 to 1947.
 He was a scholar, teacher, amateur musician, artist and thespian, and a friend to students.
 He was invited to University of Lynchburg while a professor at Southwestern College in Memphis.
 Early in his tenure at the College he persuaded the faculty to institute a philosophy requirement.
 He also specified more general education courses for his major than required for other majors.
 He retired at age 70 and was called back to teach one or two classes each year, teaching his final course at age 79.

 1965-66 Madeline Ann Cyrus